Dogmatic theology

+Dogmatic theology often incorporates theological ethics, the latter being either distributed along with or derived from it.

 The term dogmatic theology became more widely used following the Protestant Reformation and was used to designate the articles of faith that the Church had officially formulated.
 An example of dogmatic theology is the doctrinal statements or dogmas that were formulated by the early church councils who sought to resolve theological problems and to take a stance against a heretical teaching.
 These creeds or dogmas that came out of the church councils were considered to be authoritative and binding on all Christians because the church officially affirmed them.
-One of the purposes of dogmatic theology is to formulate and communicate doctrine that is considered essential to Christianity and which if denied would constitute heresy.
+However, Dogmatic theology as a field is not to be confused with conciliar theology or kerygmatics, the former often retrieving and constructively drawing on the latter.
+One of the purposes of dogmatic theology is to formulate and communicate doctrine that is considered essential to Christianity and which if denied would constitute heresy, although this is not its sole purpose.
+More precisely, "The adjective serves the cause of precision and theological differentiation."